Alexandrian text-type

 In textual criticism of the New Testament, the Alexandrian text-type is one of the main text types.
 It is the text type favored by the majority of modern textual critics and it is the basis for most modern (after 1900) Bible translations.

 Over 5,800 New Testament manuscripts have been classified into four groups by text type.
 Besides the Alexandrian, the other types are the Western, Caesarean, and Byzantine.
 Compared to these later text types, Alexandrian readings tend to be abrupt, use fewer words, show greater variation among the Synoptic Gospels, and have readings that are considered difficult.
 That is to say, later scribes tended to polish scripture and improve its literary style.
 Glosses would occasionally be added as verses during the process of copying a Bible by hand.
 From the ninth century onward, most surviving manuscripts are of the Byzantine type.

 The King James Version and other Reformation-era Bibles are translated from the Textus Receptus, a Greek text created by Erasmus and based on various manuscripts of the Byzantine type.
 In 1721, Richard Bentley outlined a project to create a revised Greek text based on the Codex Alexandrinus.
 This project was completed by Karl Lachmann in 1850.
 Brooke Foss Westcott and F. J. A. Hort of Cambridge published a text based on Codex Vaticanus and Codex Sinaiticus in 1881.
 Novum Testamentum Graece by Eberhard Nestle and Kurt Aland, now in its 28th edition, generally follows the text of Westcott and Hort.

 Manuscripts

-Up until the ninth century, Greek texts were written entirely in upper-case letters, referred to as uncials.
+Up until the ninth century, Greek texts were written entirely in uppercase letters, referred to as uncials.
 During the ninth and tenth centuries, minuscules came to replace the older style.
 Most Greek uncial manuscripts were recopied in this period and their parchment leaves typically scraped clean for re-use.
 Consequently, surviving Greek New Testament manuscripts from before the ninth century are relatively rare, but nine (over half of the total that survive) witness a more-or-less pure Alexandrian text.
 These include the oldest near-complete manuscripts of the New Testament: Codex Vaticanus Graecus 1209 and Codex Sinaiticus (both believed to date from the early fourth century).